Patrice Lumumba: Repatriation of his remains

-Lumumba's final resting place will be in a special mausoleum in Kinshasa.
-The DRC has declared three days of national mourning.
-The burial will coincide with the 61st anniversary of his famous independence-day speech.
+A special mausoleum was built in Kinshasa to house his remains.
+The government of the Democratic Republic of the Congo declared three days of national mourning.
+The burial coincided with the 61st anniversary of his famous independence day speech.
 An investigation by Belgian prosecutors for "war crimes" related to Lumumba's murder is ongoing.
+His remains were laid to rest 30 June 2022.
+On 18 November 2024, the mausoleum was vandalised and Lumumba's coffin broken, with the interior ministry saying that his tooth was safe.

 Political ideology

 Lumumba did not espouse a comprehensive political or economic platform.
 According to Patricia Goff, Lumumba was the first Congolese to articulate a narrative of the Congo that contradicted traditional Belgian views of colonisation, and he highlighted the suffering of the indigenous population under European rule.
 Goff writes that Lumumba was alone among his contemporaries in encompassing all Congolese people in his narrative (the others confined their discussions to their respective ethnicities or regions), and he offered a basis for national identity that was predicated upon having survived colonial victimisation, as well as the people's innate dignity, humanity, strength, and unity.
 Lumumba's ideal of humanism included the values of egalitarianism, social justice, liberty, and the recognition of fundamental rights.
 He viewed the state as a positive advocate for the public welfare and its intervention in Congolese society necessary to ensure equality, justice, and social harmony.